Data-Driven Decision Making: The Roadmap to Success

 There is, however, a magic application.

-Slingshot is the platform that serves as a uniting tool for whatever type of data-driven strategy your company needs.
+Slingshot is the only digital workplace that serves as a uniting tool for whatever type of data-driven strategy your company needs, plus team collaboration.
 By combining all necessary mechanisms so an organization can thrive in projects, minimize risk, and have all project and/or progress information at a glance, the app simply makes things better and more effective, with no disruptions.

 Here is a quick overview of how Slingshot integrates into the idea of data-driven strategy within an organization:

 - It eliminates the need for multiple applications usage that are not always well-integrated

 - It diminishes the danger of desynchronization between team members

 - It presents a project’s progress, goals, stages, and analytics at each point of its development with one glance

 - It unites all of your digital assets in one application and allows you to share them with team members as well as with outside collaborators with ease

 - Works with Office 365, and Google Suite and is infused with AI so it takes your data to the next level and helps teams go from insights to action in a matter of seconds